Well let's start with this

 A unified approach

-Each team would worked independently to reach that magic number the overall target number of videos collectively – which we achieved.
+Each team worked independently to reach that magic number and we achieved the overall target number of videos collectively.

 It was a system based on a unified idea and a unified team, but ultimately, hinged on each employee's technical and creative abilities.